BaderLab/GenAnT/setup/GAT-InstallAndDownload.md

 output: html_document
 ---

-Our mammalian genome annotation tutorial includes scripts and a Snakemake workflow that facilitates end-to-end genome annotation using a config file.
-This pipeline expects specific directory structure and for specific programs to be installed.
+Our mammalian genome annotation tutorial includes (1) a step-by-step tutorial, (2) plug-and-chug scripts, and (3) a Snakemake workflow that facilitates end-to-end genome annotation using a config file.
+The following installation guide prepares your machine for any one of these workflows.
+A complete and smooth installation process can be performed by following all of the steps under "Plug-and-Chug", where you set up a Conda environment and then run two scripts that download and install the various tools and create a BLAST database.
+"Step-by-step" is a more tutorial-like installation process that guides you in detail through the installation process.
+Choose one to run.

-### Plug and Chug
+Both the plug-and-chug and Snakemake workflows expect specific directory structure and for specific programs to be installed.
+The step-by-step tutorial is more flexible.

+## Plug-and-Chug

 We provide scripts to streamline the installation process.